 2. A hat

-Also this you can find it pretty easily in Rome, but if you want to arrive prepared and avoid spending unnecessary money, we suggest packing a hat from home.
+A hat is also something you can find pretty easily in Rome, but if you want to arrive prepared and avoid spending unnecessary money, we suggest packing a hat from home.

-You will need it when waiting in the line to enter famous landmarks (unless you book a skip-the-line admission) and also when wandering around the archaeological sites such as the huge Roman Forum, the Colosseum, the Baths of Caracalla or even Ostia Antica just outside Rome.
-Definitely something to wear in Rome in July and August.
+You will need it when waiting in the line to enter famous landmarks (unless you book a skip-the-line admission) and also when wandering around the archaeological sites such as the huge Roman Forum, the Colosseum, the Baths of Caracalla, or even Ostia Antica, a favorite day trip from Rome.
+Definitely, something to wear in Rome in July and August.

 3. Comfortable sandals